-So, this is part one of the quantum mechanics of hydrogen atom and in the solution of this equation, H psi is equal to E psi, where now psi is three-dimensional Cartesian coordinate.
+So, this is part 1 of the quantum mechanics of hydrogen atom and in the solution of this equation H psi is equal to E psi, where now psi is 3 dimensional Cartesian coordinate.

-We do use a classical starting point of the nucleus with an electron somewhere and the nucleus having a positive charge, plus z e, z is 1 and the electron with a minus charge and a distance of r.
-I shall not describe this as a two-body problem even though that is the right way of doing it.
-The two-body problem and then, remove the centre mass from the two-body problem and study only the relative motion of the two particle systems, which in this case, the relative mass for the or the reduced mass for the two particle system is the mass of the electron times the mass of the proton, divided by the mass of the electron divided by the times mass of the proton divided by the mass of the proton.
+We do use a classical starting point of the nucleus with an electron somewhere and the nucleus having a positive charge plus z e.
+Z is 1 and the electron with a minus charge and the distance of r.
+I shall not describe this as a two body problem even though that is the right way of doing it the two body problem and then, remove the center of mass from the two body problem and study only the relative motion of the two particle system.
+Which in this case, the relative mass for or the reduce mass for the two particle system is the mass of the electron times, the mass of the proton divided by the mass of the electron divided by the times mass of the proton divided by the mass of the proton.
 Since m p is much much greater than m e and therefore, mu turns out to be approximately m e when you cancel the m p.

-So, we, we shall worry about making that approximation and write the mass as nothing but the mass of the electron.
+So, we shall worry about making that approximation and write the mass as nothing, but the mass of the electron.
 Therefore, we needed the Hamiltonian for the electron.
+So, let us assume that the nucleus is stationary does not contribute to the overall kinetic energy of the atom.
+That is already there in the center of mass which is not considered here.